deebeebolger/ProjectBrainIHM_EEG/README.md

 # ProjectBrainIHM_EEG
-A suite of scripts in python and R used to process and analyse the EEG data from the BrainIHM project.
+A suite of scripts in matlab, python and R used to process and analyse the EEG data from the BrainIHM project.

 Figure 1 presents the pipeline for the automatic detection of the feedback onset times using the photodiode signals and the video annotations carried out in the Elan software ([https://archive.mpi.nl/tla/elan]([https://archive.mpi.nl/tla/elan])).